Are you ready to offer the equity of your company? Do you know what the shares of your company are worth? Have you done a valuation yet?

 This valuation is done at the fair market value (FMV).
 It’s a framework that all private companies need to follow while evaluating their private stocks.

 When is a 409a valuation considered to be a safe harbor?

-When a company is through with their valuation, they can present the valuation report to the IRS.
+When a company is through with its valuation, it can present the valuation report to the IRS.
 In case the IRS accepts the valuation, the company in question gets the status of a safe harbor.

 However, in the situation of failure of compliance heavy penalties will be levied on the company.